PhoenixPaw/PhoenixPaw/README.md

 https://dexscreener.com/ton/EQAdltEfzXG_xteLFaKFGd-HPVKrEJqv_FdC7z2roOddRNdM

-- 👀 I’m interested in **creating a sustainable and rewarding ecosystem for my project, with a temporary token, $Supw, on the TON network.
+- 👀 I’m interested in **creating a sustainable and rewarding ecosystem for my project, with a temporary token, $PNXPW, on the TON network.
 This token will later be integrated into the main project on Solana, allowing us to gather capital and introduce the TON audience to the project, creating a smooth pathway for transitioning between TON and Solana.**
 - 🌱 I’m currently learning **cross-chain bridges and methods to facilitate user transitions between the TON and Solana ecosystems, making the project accessible to a broader audience.**
 - 💞️ I’m looking to collaborate on projects focused on **cross-chain integration, multi-network solutions, as well as the development of DeFi and NFT products.**
 - 📫 How to reach me: **Join our community on [Telegram](https://t.me/PhoenixPaw) or follow us on [Twitter](https://x.com/PawPhoenixoff) for updates.**
 - 😄 Pronouns: **Him**
-- ⚡ Fun fact: **The temporary $Supw token on TON is a gateway to capital and community building, serving as a bridge to our main project on Solana.
+- ⚡ Fun fact: **The temporary PNXPW token on TON is a gateway to capital and community building, serving as a bridge to our main project on Solana.
 In the future, this will allow users to seamlessly transition between both blockchain networks, strengthening our multi-chain ecosystem.**

 ---

 ### 🌐 The Temporary $PNXPW Token on TON: A Bridge to the Main Project on Solana

 $Supw is a temporary token on TON, created to gather capital and build an initial community.
-In the future, $Supw will be integrated into the main project on Solana, enabling TON users to easily transition to Solana and back.
+In the future, PNXPW will be integrated into the main project on Solana, enabling TON users to easily transition to Solana and back.
 Our goal is to create a simple and convenient pathway for interaction with both networks, expanding the project’s reach and attracting a new audience.

 - **Benefits for TON Users**: Become part of the project at an early stage and access the capital and bonuses that will be available in the main network.
 - **Integration with Solana**: In the future, $Supw will serve as a bridge, facilitating a seamless transition between the TON and Solana ecosystems.